httpwg/http2-spec/draft.md

 A downgrade attack against the negotation for TLS is possible, depending upon the properties of the negotiation mechanism.

-For example, because the Alt-Svc header field {{}} appears in the clear for "http://" URIs, it is subject to downgrade by attackers that are able to Man-in-the-Middle the network connection; in its simplest form, an attacker that wants the connection to remain in the clear need only strip the Alt-Svc header from responses.
+For example, because the Alt-Svc header field {{nottingham-httpbis-alt-svc}}
+appears in the clear for "http://" URIs, it is subject to downgrade by attackers that are able to Man-in-the-Middle the network connection; in its simplest form, an attacker that wants the connection to remain in the clear need only strip the Alt-Svc header from responses.

 This proposal does not offer a remedy for this risk.
 However, it's important to note that it is no worse than current use of unencrypted HTTP in the face of